Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 - Improves symptoms of Autism

-What Is Vitamin B6 Deficiency?
+What is Vitamin B6 Deficiency?

-What causes B6 deficiency?
 Vitamin B6 deficiency usually occurs alongside low levels of other B vitamins, such as B12 and B9.
 Common causes of vitamin B6 deficiency include: (1)

 - Malabsorption diseases, such as ulcerative colitis, celiac disease, and Crohn’s disease